Geometry and topology of geometric limits I: Main results

 The last theorem is a classification theorem which is analogous to the ending lamination theorem for finitely generated case.

-\begin{mtheorem} Suppose that $G_1$ and $G_2$ are non-elementary geometric limits of Kleinian surface groups isomorphic to $\pi_1(S)$.
+\begin{mtheorem} Suppose that $G_1$ and $G_2$ are non-elementary geometric limits of Kleinian surface groups isomorphic to $\pi_1(S)$ preserving the parabolicity.
 If $f:\hh^3/G_1\rightarrow \hh^3/G_2$ is a homeomorphism preserving their end invariants, then $f$ is properly homotopic to an isometry. \end{mtheorem}

 \begin{remark} In the beginning of the present work, we tried to use more classical topological approach involving only hyperbolic geometry to study topological properties of geometric limits of quasi-Fuchsian groups.
 Subsequently we found that, by invoking the bi-Lipschitz model theorem by Brock-Canary-Minsky, it is possible to simplify proofs of some results and moreover to obtain a deeper result on geometric properties of geometric limits.
 Therefore, we have changed our original plan and adopted the method relying upon work of \cite{mi2} and \cite{bcm}.
 On the other hand, we have noticed that our original approach on geometric limits gives rise to a rather short proof of the bi-Lipschitz model theorem.
 See Soma \cite{so}. \end{remark}